exercism/javascript/exercises/concept/coordinate-transformation/.docs/instructions.md

 Implement the `translate2d` function that returns a function making use of a closure to perform a repeatable 2d translation of a coordinate pair.

-> In Geometry, [translation][wiki-translate] reffers to moving points, vectors or shapes the same distance in one
+> In Geometry, [translation][wiki-translate] refers to moving points, vectors or shapes the same distance in one direction.
-> direction.
-It can be interpreted as addition of a constant to every point.
+> It can be interpreted as addition of a constant to every point.

 ```javascript
 const moveCoordinatesRight2Px = translate2d(2, 0);